murmcraft/bioinfo_rnd_task/README.md

 # A tiny NGS pipeline for a simple variant calling and quality control

 This pipeline implements the following steps:
-- input as BAM file
+1. Mark duplicate reads
-- BAM quality control
+2. Base quality score recalibration
-- variant calling on split BAM files
+3. BAM quality metrics reporting
-- merging the variant results together
+4. Variant calling parallelized per genomic intervals
-- variant calling summary report
+5. Variant filtering with hard-coded thresholds

-The pipeline follows GATK Best Practices and is composed into a Docker image, which is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) with added tools and functionalities.
+6. Variant quality metrics reporting

-The image includes GATK4 and additional tools required for the pipeline, for instance:
+The pipeline follows GATK Best Practices and is composed into a Docker image.
+The image is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) and contains for instance:
 - GATK v4.1.0.0
 - SAMtools v1.9
 - BCFtools v1.9